Munawwar/static-hermes-ssr/README.md

 Baseline binary size: ~5MB

 Notes:
 - All JS pages / routes are in one binary.
+It's still ~5MB binary size.
 Adding multiple routes hardly increases the binary size.
 - Node.js V8 JIT is faster. *But* practically at <1ms per req (per core), most likely isn't going to be your bottleneck

 Run benchmarks: